-Vincent Odhiambo Ogutu will spend his Professional Fellowship at The Institute for Disability Studies at the University of Southern Mississippi.
+Vincent Ogutu spent his Professional Fellowship at The Institute for Disability Studies at the University of Southern Mississippi.

 “My capacity as a leader has been developed so I will be able to coach and mentor other people.
 So it is not only about me but we can build an institution that cascades learning across borders.”